Investor's Business Daily's Market Pulse Fails as a Market Timing Indicator

 (see critique below)

 Investor's Business Daily® (IBD®) is a widely-distributed financial newspaper of record in the United States.
 It promotes an investing strategy, "CAN SLIM®", developed by its founder, William O'Neil, and promoted in his best-selling book "How To Make Money In Stocks".
-CAN SLIM is an acronym/mnemonic for the 7 items in its checklist for analyzing individual stocks.
+CAN SLIM is an acronym for the 7 items in its checklist for analyzing individual stocks.

-Currently, IBD is touting its use as a market timing indicator, in "How to Make Money in Stocks - Getting Started", by IBD's Matthew Galgani, with an introduction by IBD founder William O'Neil (hereinafter Getting Started).
+In 2013, IBD began touting its use as a market timing indicator, in "How to Make Money in Stocks - Getting Started", by IBD's Matthew Galgani, with an introduction by IBD founder William O'Neil (hereinafter Getting Started).
 In the first chapter, they present a market timing system, trading index-based ETFs according to their Market Pulse reading, claiming "Based on that (Market Pulse), you can see if it's time to buy, sell, or hold an index-based ETF", finishing with "Now that we've seen how you may make substantial profits investing in index-based ETFs, ..."

 Well, under the Fair Use provisions of US Copyright Code, we decided to put IBD's Market Pulse - Current Outlook to the test, to educate followers as to its effectiveness in timing the market.
 The above chart shows this study in graphical format.
 The yellow line in the 2nd chart numerically represents the Current Outlook, as published in IBD, in a standard technical analysis format.